dltj/dltj-blog/content/2023-01-19-issue-96-metadata.md

 ## The Most Important Library Metadata
 {: #most-important}
-{% include image.html float="right" wpsrc="2023/2023-01-19-marc-tags.png" width="350" alt="Screen capture of a table, which is described in the text below." caption="Table 2.1—MARC tags occurring in 20% or more of WorldCat records—from 'Implications of MARC Tag Usage on Library Metadata Practices'" %}{% include thursday-threads-quote.html blockquote='<p>The outliers in this case are those elements that appear in a large number of records — that is, what might be considered “core” elements that are used to describe the vast majority of library owned material.</p><p>Those “outliers” can be categorized according to three general purposes:</p>
+{{ image(float="right", width="350", localsrc="2023/2023-01-19-marc-tags.png", caption="Table 2.1—MARC tags occurring in 20% or more of WorldCat records—from 'Implications of MARC Tag Usage on Library Metadata Practices'", alt="Screen capture of a table, which is described in the text below.") }}{% include thursday-threads-quote.html blockquote='<p>The outliers in this case are those elements that appear in a large number of records — that is, what might be considered “core” elements that are used to describe the vast majority of library owned material.</p><p>Those “outliers” can be categorized according to three general purposes:</p>
 <ul>
 <li><i>Provenance and Identity:</i> identifiers (e.g. ISBN, OCLC, etc.) and cataloging source (040)</li>